Premature babies and breastfeeding (part I)

 - Breast milk helps improve the baby’s vision with all the fatty acids and lactose it contains.

 - Breast milk contains growth factors that promote intestinal and nervous system maturation.

 - Breast milk needs an approach between mother and child, makes the mother participate in the care of the baby, which promotes attachment and bonding.

 The results of research conducted by Brigham and Women’s Hospital in Boston and published in The Journal of Pediatrics, shows the follow-up and development of 180 children born prematurely.
 The conclusions are that infants who were breastfed for at least the first month of life had better IQ and better motor skills development outcomes.

-And knowing all this, it’s hard to believe that most studies show that the rate of breastfeeding among premature infants is lower than among healthy term infants.
-For premature babies, breastfeeding is much more than just a food, it gives them opportunities to grow properly.
-But mothers don’t have it easy to do, to get to express and maintain their milk production.
+And knowing all this, it’s hard to believe that most studies show that the rate of breastfeeding among premature infants is lower than among full-term infants.
+For premature babies, breastfeeding is much more than just food, it gives them opportunities to grow properly.
+But mothers don’t have it easy to do it, to get to pump and maintain their milk production.
 This is why mothers of premature babies need more support in their decision to breastfeed, more information and motivation to achieve it.